Board of Governors

 Peter Cox joined the Board in July 2014.
 Peter was a corporate partner in the Milton Keynes office of Dentons, a global law firm, until his retirement in October 2020.
 Peter’s particular expertise is in corporate finance transactions.
 His practice covers banking, mergers, acquisitions and disposals, establishing and reorganising businesses, joint ventures, venture capital and private equity investments.
 Peter is a member of the Audit & Risk Committee and Chair of the Property Development Monitoring Group.

 Mat joined the Board in May 2019.
-Mat is a qualified accountant (ACCA) and currently a Senior Manager with PwC in Milton Keynes where he leads on audits of financial services clients as well as being a career coach and mentor.
-His experience includes people management, financial reporting, financial management and corporate governance.
+Mat is a qualified accountant (ACCA) and currently the Head of Group Financial Accounting & Reporting at Zopa Bank.
+He previously worked at two Big 4 firms (PwC and EY), leading on audits of financial services clients.
+Mat’s experience includes people management, financial reporting, financial management and corporate governance.
 Mat is passionate about social mobility and the role of education in shaping the workforce of the future and he describes himself as an outdoor enthusiast and a fan of travel and adventure books.
-Mat is a member of the Audit & Risk Committee.
+Mat chairs the Finance Group and is a member of the Audit & Risk Committee.

 Dr Julie Mills OBE, Governor/CEO and Group Principal